 Mark Saunderson fell into the artistic rabbit hole when he began collecting art more than 20 years ago, which eventually led him to stage a Banksy show in 2007, then open a gallery called Fabrik.
 It was at that point he realised something about the art market.
 ‘Many buyers are quite intimidated to go into a gallery,’ he says.
 That sparked an idea: why not stage a hotel art fair in Hong Kong?

-The Asia Contemporary Art Show launched its first edition in 2012 and since then it has been held twice a year to coincide with the rush of art fairs in March and the mainland China Golden Week holidays in October.
+The Asia Contemporary Art Show launched its first edition in 2012 and since then it has been held twice a year to coincide with the rush of art fairs in March and the Golden Week holidays across the Chinese mainland in October.
 Spread over four floors of the Conrad Hong Kong Hotel, the fair brings together works by more than 1,600 artists presented by galleries from around the world.
 ‘It’s a process of discovery going from room to room,’ says Saunderson.
 ‘It gives younger collectors the opportunity to imagine the work in a more domestic setting.’

 It distinguishes itself in another way, too.
 Unlike most art fairs, a quarter of Asia Contemporary’s exhibitors are artists themselves.
 ‘It has turned out to be a popular feature among visitors to the show,’ says Saunderson.
 ‘People can just talk to the artist about the work.’